J-Bockhofer/csvenum/README.md

 Options:
   -o, --outfile
-          Path to the output file (optional)
+          Path to the output file
   -s, --split-properties
-          Whether to split property declarations into separate files (optional), defaults to: false [possible values: true, false]
+          Whether to split property declarations into separate files, defaults to: false [possible values: true, false] -v, --variant-str-fns
-  -v, --variant-str-fns
-          Generate variant as & from str fns (optional), defaults to: true [possible values: true, false] -i, --impl-links
+          Generate variant as & from str fns , defaults to: true [possible values: true, false] -i, --impl-links
-          Pure conversion functions only or also impl links to them (optional), defaults to: true [possible values: true, false]
+          Pure conversion functions only or also impl links to them, defaults to: true [possible values: true, false] -d, --delimiter-for-nested-values
-  -m, --multival-split-symbol
-          Multi-value split symbol (optional), defaults to: '$' -h, --help
+          Delimiter for nested values, defaults to: '$' -h, --help
           Print help
   -V, --version